nzamani/sap-cloud-connector-docker/README.md

     You will be asked to change your password.

     **Hint:** It might take a few seconds after you can access [https://localhost:8443](https://localhost:8443).
 This is because the SAP Cloud Connector needs some time to start (even though the Docker Container has immediately started).

+1. Proxy Settings

+    A proxy can be set manually for each SAPCP connection after [logging on](https://localhost:8443) to the SAPCC using a browser.
+Make sure to use the correct proxy settings (incl. credentials if required), otherwise your SAPCC might not be able to connect to your SAPCC account.

 ## Docker Configuration and Commands